Archivesfoundations

 Times to NOT Get Low?

-There are a few different “image types” we want to consider when it comes to deciding how low or high to take our photos.
+It is up to you to analyse the location you’re shooting in, the pose your dog is in, the background, and the story you want to tell, in order to determine how high or low you want to be.
 In general, we should aim to be quite low – enough that we have a foreground layer of some description, however it may not be enough to apply a blanket rule to all images that one should simply “get down low.”

 After all, we can be taking: